akka/akka/akka-docs/src/main/paradox/cluster-client.md

 * [akka-samples/akka-sample-cluster-cluster-client-grpc-java](https://github.com/akka/akka-samples/tree/2.6/akka-sample-cluster-cluster-client-grpc-java) implemented in Java

 The example is still using an actor on the client side to have an API that is very close to the original Cluster Client.
-The messages this actor can handle corresponds to the
+The messages this actor can handle correspond to the
 @ref:[Distributed Pub Sub](distributed-pub-sub.md) messages on the server side, such as `ClusterClient.Send` and `ClusterClient.Publish`.

-The `ClusterClient` actor delegates those messages to the gRPC client and on the server side those are translated and delegated to the destination actors that are registered via the `ClusterClientReceptionist` in the same way as in the original.
+The `ClusterClient` actor delegates those messages to the gRPC client, and on the server side those are translated and delegated to the destination actors that are registered via the `ClusterClientReceptionist` in the same way as in the original.

-The application specific messages are wrapped and serialized with Akka serialization.
+The application specific messages are wrapped and serialized with Akka Serialization.

 ### Differences

-Apart from that the underlying implementation is using gRPC instead of Actor messages and Akka Remoting it's worth pointing out the following differences.
+Aside from the underlying implementation using gRPC instead of Actor messages and Akka Remoting it's worth pointing out the following differences.

 #### Single request-reply